 Got mint?
-Summer may be winding down, but if mint grows in your garden I’m guessing it’s going nuts.
+I love this prolific grower, even if it sometimes wants to take over the garden.
 You may feel like you’ve got enough mint to feed the entire state of Rhode Island, but fear not — here are some fresh ideas to help you make the most of the harvest.

-1. Whip up some mint whipped cream and put a dollop (such a great word, and there aren’t nearly enough opportunities to use it) on strawberry mousse, chocolate cake, cookies and cream ice cream, brownies, hot chocolate, etc.
+1. Whip up some mint whipped cream and put a dollop (a word that deserves to be used more often) on strawberry mousse, chocolate cake, cookies and cream ice cream, brownies, hot chocolate, etc.

-6. Now that your tootsies are happy, make the Barefoot Contessa’s Tabbouleh salad.
+6. For an easy lunch or side dish, make the Barefoot Contessa’s Tabbouleh salad.

 8. Put up some homemade mint jelly.
-We like this recipe from the cleverly-named site Simply Recipes, which uses Granny Smith apples for natural pectin.
+We like this recipe from Simply Recipes, which uses Granny Smith apples for natural pectin.
 Plus it’s a beautiful amber color instead of the typical artificial green.
 Enjoy a jar at home and give the rest as holiday gifts.

 9. Make a batch of Fresh Mint Chocolate Truffles.
 Oh, yes yes yes.
 If you have extras, I can easily provide you with my shipping address.